 Now this sounds like my kind of fun.

 Over the last 18 months Christine has offered me support and encouragement at the highest and lowest points of my blogging life.
 Specifically, last autumn when my site was on its knees for a good three weeks.
-She was there pushing me on, offering hope and basically making me feel like I had to get things working again otherwise I’d be letting her down.
+She was there pushing me on.
+Serving up hope.
+Basically making me feel like I must get things working again otherwise I’d be letting her down.
 I needed that push.

 She’s also introduced me to her network of blogging friends – a group of talented ladies who all encourage and drive each other on and enjoy talking about the things we have in common away from our blogging lives… food, wine, donkeys, more food, cats, allergies and um… cocktails.